 - 2 tsp Entube Curry paste or to taste

-- 2 scallions root and dark green removed, and chopped into small rounds, divided
+- 2 scallions root and dark green removed, the rest chopped into small rounds, divided

-- 1/2 cup basmati rice I use brown, but feel free to use white
+- 1/2 cup basmati rice I used brown basmati, but feel free to use white

-- 1 cup + chicken stock if you are keeping this vegetarian, feel free to swap out vegetable stock
+- 1 cup + chicken stock feel free to use vegetable stock instead

 - 1/2 cup zucchini chopped into quarter moons